medavox/distribackup/docs/components of connections.md

 -------
 * a reasonable amount of data to have in memory at once, especially for RasPis

-each update to a file will incremeent the revision of number of that file.
+each update to a file will increment the revision of number of that file.

 Types of Message extension
 ==========================